by Ryan Wong

 This much is clear: I am not the hero of this story.
 I am only a coward, too scared to live.

 Ba and Ma are now in the kitchen, having long since had their fill.
 Drifting near the center of the idle hotpot is a lone sheet of cabbage, serene as it traverses the expanse of cold soup.
 In my mind’s eye I see the witch Circe on her secluded island, comfortable in her eternal solitude; a disgraced castaway to some, a willing recluse to others.
 Could she see past the horizon too?
 Did she not like what she saw?
 Once more I think of Charybdis, ravaging entire fleets with its maw.
 I think of the starless depths, of life, and light, and every lovely morsel just out of my grasp.
-And I think: of all these pretty, terrible myths, the most magnificent one is right here.
+Of all these pretty, terrible myths, the most magnificent one is right here.

 I reach for the piece of cabbage and swallow it whole.